We are pleased to announce that the popular Irrigander 2 Splitter will be available again in November, 2015!

 Need to add valves but don’t have unused wires in the irrigation cable?
 The Irrigander 4 Splitter uses one field cable to control 2, 3, or 4 valves.
 The Irrigander 4 Splitter detects the number of valves connected and divides the zone run time between the connected valves.
 Need to add valves but don’t have an unused output on the irrigation controller?
 The Irrigander 4 Splitter can solve that issue, too.

 Have a water runoff problem?
-Implementing a “cycle and soak” watering pattern will help.
+Implementing a “cycle and soak” watering method will help.
 In cycle and soak each valve runs for several shorter periods instead of one longer period.
 Between each watering cycle there is a soak period.
 Setting up cycle and soak timings on an irrigation controller can be challenging, even if the controller has a “cycle and soak” mode.
-The Irrigander 4 Soaker makes setting up a cycle and soak watering pattern easy.
+The patent pending Irrigander 4 Soaker makes setting up a cycle and soak watering pattern easy.
 The Soaker creates three run cycles for each connected valve (up to 4) based on the previous zone run time.
 Between each run cycle the watered areas soak.

 Click on the Products link above or the images on the right for more information and how to purchase Irrigander irrigation products.